MV Millennial Spirit

-The MV Millennial Spirit is a Moldovan chemical tanker which transports diesel fuel.
+MV Millennial Spirit is a Moldovan chemical tanker which transports diesel fuel.
 Built in 1974, the ship was previously known as MV Freyja under the ownership of an Icelandic shipping firm.
 It was shelled and its crew was forced to abandon ship in the Black Sea during the 2022 Russian invasion of Ukraine.
 According to Ukrainian officials, the ship was shelled by Russian warships.